 A prominent lingual frenum—the frenum attached to the tongue—can restrict the tongue’s movement.
 Some doctors refer to this as being “tongue tied.”
 Over time, the condition can affect the alignment of teeth, inhibit jaw development, cause speech problems, and make it harder to clear away food particles.
 Oftentimes there are psychological ramifications, as a result.
-A frenectomy can address each of these issues for Bethesda and Washington, DC patients.
+A frenectomy can address each of these issues for patients.

 Beyond these issues, a prominent frenum on either the upper or lower gums can cause gum recession if left untreated.
 Teeth may appear longer than normal or have exposed roots as a result of gum recession.
 For these patients, Dr. Puterman may need to conduct both a frenectomy and a gum graft to rehabilitate the area.

 Patients begin with an initial consultation at Dr. Puterman’s practice.
 He talks with them about the problems that they may be experiencing, conducts a thorough examination, and determines whether they are a good candidate for the procedure.
 If an area dentist or orthodontist has recommended the patient to his practice, Dr. Puterman will coordinate with that professional to produce the desired outcome.

 During a frenectomy, Dr. Puterman will remove the frenum that is restricting the movement of the tongue or preventing the upper teeth from properly aligning.
 He will prioritize patient care and comfort as he works gently to remove the obstruction, and he will focus on sculpting a natural-looking and cosmetically appealing result.

 Dr. Puterman typically will complete a frenectomy procedure in a matter of minutes.
 The surgery does not require a dental laser and is relatively non-invasive.